humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 Have a question for us?
 Ask!

-If you have a technical question or require clarification on a feature, just open a support question, and our support team will get back to you.
+If you have a technical question or require clarification on a feature, just open a support question and our support team will get back to you.

 ## Email